mathusuthan/d33p/content/authors/admin/_index.md

 #- Visitors
 ---

 I am an experienced full-stack Data Scientist.
-I have implemented end to end Machine Learning pipelines on-premise and on cloud for problems in various domains - Logistics, Pharma and Banking.
+I have implemented end to end Machine Learning pipelines on-premise and on cloud for problems in various domains - Banking, Logistics, Pharma and Retail.
 I am an autodidact, avid Kaggler and a bookworm.
 In my free time I love to read books, and peruse University Courses and MOOCs.